5 important business lessons I learned at Entrepreneurial Spark

 In fact, I’m in the middle of planning what promises to be an incredible campaign with Visuable and Kimba Digital Marketing.
 It’s bigger than anything we’ve done before and will definitely create a huge buzz when it launches in early January.
 I should be able to share more details next month, so keep your eyes peeled!

-My time at Entrepreneurial Spark has completely transformed my business and I will always be grateful to the people who made such an impact along the way.
+My time at Entrepreneurial Spark has completely transformed our copywriting agency and I will always be grateful to the people who made such an impact along the way.
 Although I’ll miss seeing everyone’s faces on a weekly basis, I’m not sad to be leaving because I know that even though we’re no longer in the office, we’ll always be part of the team.
-And you never know, we might be back sooner than you think!
+And you never know, we might be back sooner than you think!***

 Want to read more?
 Try this - How to write a vision statement